Invesco profit down 22 percent in fourth quarter

-Money manager Invesco Ltd, which runs the Powershares brand of exchange-traded funds, said on Thursday its fourth-quarter profit slipped 22 percent as the firm gathered less new money from customers than in prior quarters.
+Money manager Invesco Ltd (IVZ.N), which runs the Powershares brand of exchange-traded funds, said on Thursday its fourth-quarter profit slipped 22 percent as the firm gathered less new money from customers than in prior quarters.

 Customers added a net $1 billion to Invesco's funds and accounts during the quarter, down 91 percent from the prior period and 83 percent from the fourth quarter of 2011, Invesco said in a statement on Thursday.